mancusolab/sushie/docs/manual.rst

 #.
 Only keep SNPs that are available in all the ancestries.
 #.
 Adjust genotype data across ancestries based on the same reference alleles.
 Drop non-biallelic SNPs.
 #.
 Remove SNPs that have minor allele frequency (MAF) less than 1% within each ancestry (users can change 1% with ``--maf``).
+# Users also have an option to remove ambiguous SNPs (i.e., A/T, T/A, C/G, or GC) by specifying ``--remove-ambiguous`` (Default is NOT to remove them).
 #.
-For single ancestry SuSiE, users have the option to perform rank inverse normalization transformation on the phenotype data.
+For single ancestry SuSiE or Mega-SuSiE, users have the option to perform rank inverse normalization transformation on the phenotype data.

 See :func:`sushie.cli.process_raw` for these QCs' source codes.